merenlab/anvio.org/docs/anvio-org-tutorial/index.md

 - `title`: the title of your post, in quotation marks.
 Self-explanatory
 - `type`: likely either blog post or tutorial (not in quotes)
 - `url`: the location of the post on the anvio.org website, which will be appended to the base url `https://anvio.org/`.
-Each resource category should be located in its own subfolder; i.e., blog posts will have a URL starting with `/blog/`, tutorial URLs will start with `/tutorial/`, etc. After this subfolder, you should add a short description of the post content (we usually just use the same one that is in the post's file name).
+Each resource category should be located in its own subfolder; i.e., blog posts will have a URL starting with `/blog/`, tutorial URLs will start with `/tutorials/`, etc. After this subfolder, you should add your short description of the post content from step 4 (the same one that is in the blog post's file name, or that is its subfolder name in the case of other resource types).
 Please note that you can also add links to external websites here; for instance, if you already posted on your own website and want to cross-post it on anvio.org (but in that case, you don't need to make a file in the anvio.org repository)
 - `authors`: this should include the GitHub usernames of you and anyone else who helped write the post (comma-separated list within the square brackets)
 - `summary`: a short 'teaser' sentence or two that people will see on the insert for the post at [https://anvio.org/learn/](https://anvio.org/learn/).
 Should be in quotes
 - `tags`: a list of key words describing your posts content, as a comma-separated list within the square brackets

+Of these fields, the `url` is probably the most important because it will ensure the links from the ['Learn' page](https://anvio.org/learn/) will direct to the correct location of your post.
+Follow the instructions carefully to make sure the information in the URL matches to the setup of your post file in Step 4.

+{:.warning}
+This warning is only relevant for blog posts.
+If the date of publication for your post is in the future, you should perhaps wait to complete this step until that date (or, after you are finished writing, change the date to today so that it will be published immediately).
+Every post with an entry in the `blogs.yaml` file will be shown on the 'Learn' page of anvio.org, but if the blog post is dated in the future, the link to that post will be broken until that date.
+Perhaps it is not a big deal and you just want to add it so you don't forget.
+That's also fine.
+But just so you know, in that case you may be dealing with broken links for a bit :)

 ## Step 6) Add front matter to the post